Joukowsky Institute for Archaeology and the Ancient World

 • 7) One course in either Ancient Greek or Latin, at a level beyond the first year of study (such as GREK 0300, GREK 0400, LATN 0300, or LATN 0400).

 • 10) One non-ARCH course which either relates to the study of the ancient world or to the discipline of archaeology.
-Outside courses are chosen with the approval of the Concentration Advisor from appropriate 1000 level (or above) offerings in other departments such as, but not limited to: Anthropology, Classics, Egyptology and Assyriology, Environmental Studies, Geological Sciences, History, History of Art and Architecture, Religious Studies.
+Outside courses are chosen with the approval of the Director of Undergraduate Studies from appropriate 1000 level (or above) offerings in other departments such as, but not limited to: Anthropology, Classics, Egyptology and Assyriology, Environmental Studies, Geological Sciences, History, History of Art and Architecture, Religious Studies.

 (Concentration Declaration Form Code: ARAN, Track Code: EGAS)